15 Christmas things to do in New York City

 Buy NBA tickets

-4. Don't miss the Rockefeller Center lights-up ceremony!
+4. Don't miss Rockefeller Center's light-up ceremony!

 Rockefeller Center Tree Lighting Ceremony| ©Lafactoriadelshow